LytrixHD/Komunikasi/README.md

 ## Running App

 After install depencies with `ionic lab` command you can run the projekt in the with it Provided Phone view easily.
-Mind it does Only work with the Backend (also available on my account https://github.com/LytrixHD/KomunikasiBackEnd)
+Mind it does Only work with the Backend.

 ## Rules